OceanLabs/Android-Print-SDK/docs/create_print_order.md

 1. Initialize the SDK and provide your API Keys (these can be found in the [Credentials](https://www.kite.ly/settings/credentials/) section of the development dashboard).
 You'll typically initialize the SDK once at application startup.
 You will also need to supply a context.

     ```java
-    KitePrintSDK.initialize("REPLACE_WITH_YOUR_API_KEY", KitePrintSDK.Environment.TEST, MyActivity.this);
+    KiteSDK.initialise( MyActivity.this, "REPLACE_WITH_YOUR_API_KEY", KiteSDK.DefaultEnvironment.TEST );
     ```

     *Note: Test/Sandbox orders will not be printed and posted.
 The Test/Sandbox environment is purely for testing during development.
-If you want to submit a real order that will be printed and posted just use your live API key and the `KitePrintSDK.Environment.Live` environment*
+If you want to submit a real order that will be printed and posted just use your live API key and the `KiteSDK.DefaultEnvironment.LIVE` environment*

 2. Create `Asset` representations for every image you want to print. `Asset` has many constructors (including ones not listed below) to support any use case you may have.